wkzMagician/QLink/README.md

 # QLink
-A simple game of eliminating boxes by linking in a RPG mode, using qt project assigned by SJTU, SE
+A simple game of eliminating boxes by linking in a RPG mode, using qt It is a project assigned by SJTU, SE